 If particular handling instructions are required, please print these clearly and attach to the outside of packaged work and attach a copy to the Work Submission Form.

-Unselected works for London Collection will be available for collection by artists from Wimbledon College of Art on Saturday 22 July 2017 from 10am to 3pm, and Monday 24 July 2017 from 10am to 3pm.
+Unselected works for London Collection will be available for collection by applicants from Trinity Buoy Wharf on Sunday 22 July from 11am to 4pm, and Monday 24 July from 12am to 6pm and Tuesday 24 July 10am to 4pm.

 For full details of dates and times of return of works to Regional Collection Centres, please check the Submissions & Collections Timetable PDF which can be downloaded from the Downloads/Links section of this website.
 Please note that storage beyond the stated collection dates is NOT AVAILABLE at any of the Collection Centres.
-Therefore any uncollected work will be taken to an independent storage company where storage charges will be applied and the artist will be responsible for all storage fees.
+Therefore any uncollected work will be taken to an independent storage company where storage charges will be applied and the artist will be responsible for all storage fees or will be disposed of by the Collection Centre.

 All unselected work will be returned to the Collection Centre chosen at the time of registration.
-It is not possible to change your Collection Centre after 5pm on XX June 2018.
+It is not possible to change your Collection Centre after 5pm on 27 June 2018.

 Standard copyright practice is adhered to.